gptechland/senthil-portfolio/about.md

 ### 🛠️ Technical Expertise & Leadership Impact

-- Architected and operationalized the **multi-year application modernization blueprint**, aligning enterprise technology with evolving grid innovation and global digital imperatives.
+- Architected and operationalized the **multi-year application modernization blueprint**, aligning enterprise technology with evolving innovation goals and digital imperatives.
 - Championed **enterprise agility** through forward-leaning initiatives in digital innovation, serving as an **AI generalist** to incubate GenAI use cases, tool adoption, and intelligent automation across the value chain.
 - Instituted and governed the **IT OpsMech framework**, collaborating with CXOs and business leaders to craft transformational roadmaps, steer high-impact programs through executive committees, and optimize strategic IT investments.
 - Enabled integrated **ERP evolution (SAP/Oracle)** as a foundational pillar of enterprise architecture, harmonizing business processes and ensuring cohesive data intelligence across functions.